If you’re applying for a home loan, you probably want to know how to calculate borrowing power.

 If you really want to know how to calculate borrowing power, you’ll need to dig deeper in to income analysis.
 Click on the link that best matches your situation to learn more about how your income is analysed.

-Quite simply, it’s the amount of income your lender is actually using in their calculation when assessing your affordability (serviceability).
+Assessable income is the amount of income your lender is actually using in their calculation when assessing your borrowing power (home loan serviceability).

-Your income may be crunched down (shaded), depending on your income type and your employment type.
+Your income may be crunched down (shaded), depending on your income type, your employment type, and the amount you’ve been getting paid in the last few months.

 It’s influenced by your lenders opinion of that type of income.